What is Varnish Cache?

 Learn more about installing Varnish on Debian or Ubuntu by reading the install guide.

-Install guideConfigure the package registry to install Orca on Debian and Ubuntu Linux servers:
+Install guideConfigure the package registry to install Varnish on RPM-based Linux servers:

 curl -s https://packages.varnish-software.com/varnish/bootstrap-rpm.sh | sh